ftharyanto/ftharyanto/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning about tsunami evacuation simulation using agent-based modeling
+- 🌱 I’m currently learning about tsunami evacuation simulation using agent-based modeling method
 - 📫 How to reach me: fajar.haryanto@bmkg.go.id